t0mg/wordclock/software/UsersManual.md

 ## Connecting to a WiFi network

-When you have successfully applied the mandatory configurations, the device will try to connect to the required WiFi network.
+When you have successfully set the WiFi configuration fields, the device will try to connect to it.

-If the WiFi connection fails, the device will __fall back to Access Point mode__.
+If the connection fails, the device will __fall back to Access Point mode__.
 This means that the device will form its own WiFi network again, to which you can connect to and try to correct the network setup.
-This time you will see the __Clock name__ value as the access point name (SSID) - `WordClock` if you haven't changed it, and you need to use the __AP password__ that you should have configured previously.
+This time you will see the __Clock name__ value as the access point name (SSID) - `WordClock` if you haven't changed it - and you need to use the __AP password__ that you should have configured previously.

-Note that if such a case where the configured WiFi network is not available, the device will fall back to Access Point mode only for a few seconds as it will periodically __retry connecting to the WiFi network__.
+Note that in such a case where the configured WiFi network is not connecting, the device will fall back to Access Point mode only for a few seconds as it will periodically __retry connecting to it__.
 After all, maybe your configuration was OK and it's your WiFi that was down 🙂.

 Once you connect in Access Point mode, it will be kept running as long as any device is connected to it.
 You'll need to disconnect your device from it for the clock to continue its operation (ie reboot).

 ## Configuration in connected mode

-After the clock successfully connected to the configured WiFi network, the temporary Access Point is terminated, but you can still connect to the clock using its IP address.
+After the clock successfully connects to the configured WiFi network, the temporary Access Point is terminated, but you can still access the clock using its IP address.

-To determine the IP address of your clock, you might want to consult with your WiFi router (it might also be possible to use a local domain such as `wordclock.lan`, `wordclock.home` or `wordclock.local`, but this depends on your router configuration so your mileage may vary)
+To determine the IP address of your clock, you might want to consult with your WiFi router (it might also be possible to use a local domain such as `wordclock.lan`, `wordclock.home` or `wordclock.local`, but this mostly depends on your router so your mileage may vary).

-When you want to access the Config Portal of the device __via a WiFi network__ from your web browser, a login page will be displayed, where you need to enter:
+When you want to access the Config Portal of the clock __via a home WiFi network__ from your web browser, a login prompt will be displayed, where you need to enter:
 - User name: `admin`
 - Password: the password you have set up previously as __AP Password__ (`password` if you kept the default value).